lutaoact/CloudCubic/client/assets/html/docs/readme.md

 `python -m markdown -x toc help.md > help.html`

 Unfortunately, generated html file doesn't contain html tag and head and body etc. So I add them by hand.

+## Change log

+add the html tag in markdown file, thus it will generate the html tags.